Ioannis Kapodistrias: Administration

-Kapodistrias re-established military unity, bringing an end to the Greek divisions, and re-organised the military establishing regular Army corps in the war against the Ottomans, taking advantage also of the Russo-Turkish War (1828–29).
+Kapodistrias re-established military unity, ending fractures, and re-organised the military, establishing regular Army corps in the war against the Ottomans, taking advantage also of the Russo-Turkish War (1828–29).
 The new Hellenic Army was then able to reconquer much territory lost to the Ottoman army during the civil wars.
-The Battle of Petra in September 1829 brought an end to the military operations of the war and secured the Greek dominion in Central Greece.
-He supported also two unfortunate military expeditions, to Chios and to Crete, but the Great powers decided that these islands were not to be included within the borders of the new state.
+The Battle of Petra, in September 1829, ended military operations and secured Greek dominion in Central Greece.
+He supported also two unfortunate naval expeditions, to Chios and to Crete, but the Great powers decided that these islands were not to be included within the borders of the new state.

 He adopted the Byzantine Hexabiblos of Armenopoulos as an interim civil code, he founded the Panellinion, as an advisory body, and a Senate, the first Hellenic Military Academy, hospitals, orphanages and schools for the children, introduced new agricultural techniques, while he showed interest for the establishment of the first national museums and libraries.
-In 1830 he granted legal equality to the Jews in the new state; being one of the first European states to do so.
+In 1830 he granted legal equality to Jews in the new state; being one of the first European states to do so.

 Interested in urban planning for the destroyed Greek cities after the war, he assigned Stamatis Voulgaris to present a new urban plan for the cities of Patras, Argos, such as the Prónoia quarter in Nafplio as settlement for war refugees.